-As a flexible and renewable security, the Crowd Safe helps startups fundraising under Reg CF avoid "messy cap table" concerns, save legal fees and reduce the time spent structuring the terms of their financing.
+The Crowd SAFE allows all investors in your Republic campaign to be represented as one line item on your cap table.
+It helps startups fundraising under Reg CF avoid "messy cap table" concerns, save legal fees, and reduce the time spent structuring the terms of their financing.

-Crowd Safe and CrowdSafe are trademarks of Republic and are subjects of a registration application pending with the United States Patent and Trademark Office.
+Crowd SAFE and CrowdSafe are trademarks of Republic and are registered with the United States Patent and Trademark Office.